-Peter looked sour, but nodded anyway.
+Peter looked downcast, but nodded anyway.
 Sirius didn't seem to look for his response all the same.
 Instead he patted the seat next to him-signaling for Samantha to sit and listen to his exploits.

 Since it was her window seat that Sirius was indicating, Samantha was more than happy to reclaim her spot now that they finally had the compartment to themselves.
 She sat down as Sirius smirked and begun to tell her what happened when the lights went out.